 PRO TIP: Reframe your perspective and work on the assumption that you will be successful in 18-24 months.
 One of the best reasons to start a Patreon early is so that, when you have over 50k followers, people who go down the rabbit hole of checking out your old stuff will see the Patreon promos on those old posts.

 Just starting out?
 Download my Sketchnotes from an exclusive Patreon growth coaching event Patreon hosted for select creators in Seattle:

 25. Don’t Sweat Inactive Followers

 Some social media experts advise removing followers who are not active or engaging with your content, but on my account, I’ve never seen evidence of this being a problem.
 In fact, I’ve never once removed any inactive or “ghost” followers and my account grew organically from 40k to 85k in the last 9 months of 2019.

-In my opinion, removing a large number of followers looks more spammy and bot-like than having inactive followers- which, unless you have an extreme ratio of inactive followers to followers- is pretty normal.
+In my opinion, removing a large number of followers looks more spammy and bot-like than having inactive followers- which, unless you have an extreme ratio- is pretty normal.

 26. Engage with the followers you have